Wednesday, March 11, 2:15 - 5:15 p.m.

 The “Tyranny of the Shoulds” and the Pernicious Effects of Self-Criticism on College Students’ Mental Health: Can Self-Compassion Make a Difference?

-Elke Smeets, PhD, Maastricht University, Netherlands; Ricks Warren, PhD, Department of Psychiatry, University of Michigan
+Elke Smeets, PhD, Lecturer, Faculty of Psychology and Neuroscience, Maastricht University, Netherlands; Ricks Warren, PhD, Clinical Associate Professor, Department of Psychiatry, University of Michigan

 Self-criticism has been found to be a pervasive vulnerability factor for numerous mental health conditions.
 Self-criticism has been shown to interfere with college students’ goal obtainment and interpersonal relationships.
 Factors that maintain self-criticism will be presented, and participants will engage in experiential exercises demonstrating ways to reduce self-criticism.
 Self-compassion has been shown to be a resilience factor associated with college students’ adjustment to the transition to college, selection of autonomous goals, less depression and homesickness, better interpersonal relations, and higher satisfaction with college.
 This presentation will review the research on the deleterious effects of self-criticism and the protective and resiliency effects of self-compassion in college students.
 The findings of a recent study conducted by Dr. Smeets and her colleagues on the effectiveness of a 3 week self-compassion intervention for enhancing resilience and well-being in female college students will be presented, and the core skills of the intervention program will be introduced and practiced.
 The workshop is appropriate for students, teachers, counselors and therapists, and anyone involved in developing programs to enhance the mental health of college students.